 3. Simultaneity of movements

-a) the possibility of performing movements with both hands at the same time is determined; on the right and left sides of the matchbox there are 10 matches on each side (at a distance, equal to the length matches);
+a) the possibility of performing movements with both hands simultaneously is determined; on the right and left sides of the matchbox there are 10 matches on each side (at a distance equal to length matches);

-the child is invited to put the matches in the box, taking at the same time with both hands on each side a match and at the same time putting them in the box.
+The child is asked to put the matches in the box by simultaneously taking a match with both hands on each side and at the same time putting them in the box.
 It is noted: simultaneous movements with both hands are successful, matches are taken and placed at the same time; movements are not always simultaneous; simultaneous movements fail;

-b) the possibility of simultaneous movements of arms and legs is determined; the child is offered a spool of thread;
+b) the possibility of simultaneous movements of the arms and legs is determined; the child is offered a spool of thread;

-b) squint your eyes (“bright sun”); c) wrinkle the nose (“sour lemon”); d) smile ("cheerful clown");
+b) squint your eyes (“bright sun”); c) wrinkle your nose (“sour lemon”); d) smile (“cheerful clown”);

 It is noted: facial expressions are lively, expressive, adequate;